Gajol/ApplicationArchitecture/pandoc-ARA-TOC.md

 ## Event Driven Architecture Patterns

 Event Driven Architecture (EDA) is a architecture pattern based on the production, detection, consumption of, and reaction to events.
 This architectural style is extremely useful in distributed systems for scalability and performance.
 EDA architectures are not simple, nor are they easy to test.
-EDA leverages the Publish/Subscribe Enterprise Integration Pattern[^Style-6]
+EDA leverages the Publish/Subscribe Enterprise Integration Pattern[^EIP]

 <a name="application-architecture-styles-1-event-driven-architecture-patterns-request-response-communication-has-the-following-characteristics"></a>